anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

 * **Isaiah 5.1-7** continues the series on the prophets, and is the second of two weeks in Isaiah.
 God's vineyard, Israel, has 'yielded wild grapes'. **Psalm 80.1-2, 9-20** (EV: 1-2a, 8-19) is about God's 'vine'.
-* **Hebrews 11.29 – 12.2** continues the series in Hebrews 11-13, and is about faith and perseverance.
+* **Hebrews 11.29 &ndash; 12.2** continues the series in Hebrews 11-13, and is about faith and perseverance.
 * **Luke 12.49-56** continues the series in Luke, and is about Jesus coming to bring 'fire to the earth', not bringing peace but division.
 The 'Related' reading, **Jeremiah 23.23-29**, speaks of God's word being like fire, and is about the God who fills heaven and earth coming in judgment.
 The 'Related' psalm, **Psalm 82**, calls on God to 'judge the earth'.
   * Luke 12.57-59: see Matthew 5.21-37.
   * Luke 13.1-9: set for Lent 3.